After creating a recipe, you can now train and score your recipe without having to touch code again.

 In the next step, you need to select a dataset to which Platform will output results.
 In this case, select the

-AEP Demo - ML Predictions dataset.
+Demo System - Profile Dataset for ML Predictions (Global v1.1) dataset.

 After selecting the Output Dataset, click Next.

 In the next screen, you can again specify/change some of the Model’s Configuration parameters.

 After updating the Model’s Configuration parameters, click Finish.

 A Scoring Run is now created, and has a status of Pending, which will change to Running.

 And 1-2 minutes later, the Scoring Run’s status will change to Complete.

 And finally, let’s preview the results.
 Click on Scoring Run 1